instructure/canvas-lms/doc/api/homework_submission_placement.md

 -   icon_url &lt;url&gt; (optional)

     The URL for an icon that identifies your tool in the RCE toolbar.
-It is it is recommended that this icon be at least 16 x 16 px and png or svg format the url should be secured over SSL (https).
+It is recommended that this icon be at least 16 x 16 px and png or svg format the url should be secured over SSL (https).
 This icon only appears if a tool is listed in the "More" tab (i.e. the 4th or greater installed tool that uses this placement).